Abiral Ghimire

-Abiral Ghimire (Nepali:अबिरल घिमिरे, born 9 September 1999) also known as Abiral Himalayan Cheetah (アビラル・ヒマラヤンチーター) is a Nepalese kickboxer, currently fighting in the super-welterweight division of K-1.
-A professional competitor since 2017, he is the current HEAT Middleweight champion.
+Abiral Ghimire (Note: अबिरल घिमिरे) (born 9 September 1999), also known by his ring name Abiral Himalayan Cheetah (Note: アビラル・ヒマラヤンチーター) is a Nepalese professional kickboxer.
+He is the current ISKA K-1 World Super Welterweight Champion.

 Background

-Abhiral Ghimire is originally from Gurjudhara in the Chandragiri Municipality.
+Abhiral Ghimire is originally from Gurjudhara in the Chandragiri, Nepal.
 He went to Japan in 2016 and started kickboxing inspired by his father who also was a kick boxer and participated in "K-1 WORLD GP 2004 in SEOUL" held in Korea in 2004 under the name of Dave Kumar Ghimire.
-He also fought Minowaman in 2011 at "GLADIATOR 27" under mixed martial arts rules.
+He also fought Minowaman in 2011 at Gladiator 27 under mixed martial arts rules.
 Abiral's ring name "Himalayan Cheetah" is said to have come from his father's desire to "become a fighter who beats his opponent ferociously like a cheetah."

 Kickboxing career

 Early career

 Ghimire made his professional debut against Negi Majin at HEAT 41 on December 23, 2017.
 He won the fight by a first-round knockout.

 Ghimire extended his winning streak to three fights with a stoppage victory against Lada at S.BATTLE 15 on April 15, 2018, and a decision victory against Pan Soo Kim at HEAT 42 on May 27, 2018.
 These victories earned Ghimire a place in the HEAT 43 Middleweight tournament, held on September 17, 2018.
 He beat Yohei Fujioka by a first-round technical knockout, but lost to Bruno Gazani by unanimous decision in the finals.